Straight to the Point

 - Breville Compact Wave Soft-Close Microwave Oven: We found the soft-close door and quiet cooking volume to be the most impressive features of this microwave, which proved otherwise lackluster in performance.

-- Comfee Retro Microwave with Multi-Stage Cooking: Though its retro appearance is aesthetically pleasing, we didn’t find this microwave to be especially user-friendly.
+- Comfee Retro Microwave with Multi-Stage Cooking: Though its retro appearance is cute, this microwave didn't perform well.

-- Breville Combi Wave 3-in-1 Microwave: For the price, we just weren't super satisfied with this microwave's performance.
+- Breville Combi Wave 3-in-1 Microwave: For the price, we weren't satisfied with this microwave's mediocre and uneven performance.

 - Commercial Chef Countertop Microwave Oven: We were not at all impressed with this microwave; it was overpriced and inaccurate thanks to the rotary dials used to set the time.